AmberSwieczkowski/my_website/README.md

-# my_website

-# This is my first website ever KrustyKrabUSA!
+# This is my first website ever, [KrustyKrab.us](www.krustykrab.us)!

-www.krustykrab.us

-Please don't push the self-destruct button.
+**The project page is were I keep all of my creations.** Please don't push the self-destruct button.